 I owned a wine shop, once upon a time.
 In it was a lovely marble bar where I poured wine and beers for customers and gave some background on what they were tasting.
 One quiet afternoon, about April-May of 2007, I had a guy walk in wearing a nice wool suit, sans jacket and with tie skew, and sit down for a tasting.
 I was pouring a lovely Argentinian Viognier that day, a nicely-made, unoaked, whistle-clean wine worth far more than its $9.99 price tag.
 The fellow tasted the wine, paused, picked up the bottle, and said, “Huh…an Argentinian Condrieu.”
 Condrieu, for anyone who doesn’t know, is the tiny appellation in France in which Viognier is the dominant white grape.
 I started to say something when the guy continued on, “I have a few California Condrieus at home, cellaring them.
 I have one that dates back to 1988.”

-According to most reputable wine experts – Jancis Robinson’s book was the one I had at hand, that day – Vioginier doesn’t age.
+According to most reputable wine experts – Jancis Robinson’s book was the one I had at hand, that day and was the one I was actually reading in ’98, the moment the first episode happened – Vioginier doesn’t age.
 It will maintain in the bottle for a couple of years but doesn’t improve substantially with lay-down time.
 It is also only referred to as “Condrieu” when it comes from that region of France.

-I gently explained that Condrieus are only found in that one tiny, green-bean shaped area of the Northern Rhone and that it’s not intended for extended cellaring.
+I showed him the book’s page abput Viognier and gently explained that Condrieus are only found in that one tiny, green-bean shaped area of the Northern Rhone and that it’s not intended for extended cellaring.
 He got irritated.